-Note: due to the success of my first article Do You Have Self-Limiting Beliefs About Money?
+Note: due to the success of my first article Do You Have Self-Limiting Beliefs About Money?, and because I think our belief system can directly impact our ability to successfully manage our finances.
 I thought I would follow-up with another post on self-limiting beliefs about debt.

 - Making more money is the only way to get out of debt.